MaazMS/Goland/golang_deep_dive/01_golang/README.md

 ## who invented golang?
-1. Go is a statically typed, compiled programming language designed at Google[ by Robert Griesemer, Rob Pike, and Ken Thompson
+1. Go is a statically typed, compiled programming language
+1. Go designed at Google  in 2007 and developed by `Robert Griesemer`, `Rob Pike`, and `Ken Thompson`
-and  a few other engineer.
+and  a few other engineer But they launched it public in 2009 and an open-source programming language in 2012.
    *  Ken Thompson (B, C, Unix, UTF-8)
    *  Rob Pike (Unix, UTF-8)
    *  Robert Griesemer (Hotspot, JVM)
+python: Easy to use, but slow
+java : complex type system
+c/c+ :  complex type system, slow compiler time

 ####  [Why did you create a new language?](https://golang.org/doc/faq#creating_a_new_language)